What’s in a Name? — On Where We're From

-In the pragmatic reconstruction era, when the founders of this college decided on a name, they referenced the last lines of a poem with a very appropriate fin de siècle romantic tone.
+In the pragmatic reconstruction era when the founders of this college decided on a name, they referenced the last lines of a poem with a very appropriate fin de siècle romantic tone.
 It was written by our namesake, the early modern empiricist Bishop George Berkeley, whose own 18th century dream of Enlightenment pedagogy in America never materialized.

 If I have found one consistent doctrine here on campus, it is the sophistry of social constructivism.
 The fact that our founding verse emphasizes the truth of nature and an ethic of virtue in aesthetic terms over the pedantry of courts and schools is not lost on me.
 I hope it is not lost on you either.

 It is very sad to me that today our founders are treated as enemies by a kangaroo court of contemporary students, faculty and administrators.
-I would like to ask them that, if they read Berkeley's words here below, that in place of the petty self-satisfaction they might feel when they rip the founding scholars names off of our buildings, that instead they consider forgiveness, respect, or even reverence for these men.
+I would like to ask them, if they read Berkeley's words here below, that in place of the petty self-satisfaction they might feel when they rip the founding scholars' names off of our buildings, instead they consider forgiveness, respect or even reverence for these men.
 These subjects of worthy fame, to use Berkeley's own words, were Americans who lived through an era of the bloodiest conflict in our nations history, one that nearly destroyed it, who dutifully did their jobs as scholars and educators at this college, holding together the departments that provide for today's all-but-impotent prestige sinecures.
 The distant lands were here and the golden age of the wisest heads and noblest hearts, 158 years later, was supposed to be ours too.

 I'd like to suggest that both Berkeley's and the founding Trustee's pedagogical dream is still alive somewhere and that—in the Shakespeare via Cratylus sense—the true meaning of our name still exists, even if immaterial on our campus today.